 The size of these two grills are significantly larger than the Beefer and Inferno units.
 With two burners there is more space available for cooking, which could be a real benefit when you are cooking for more than a guest or two.

 Both of these grills have a handle that slides up and down controlling how close you can get food to the burner.
-The handle adjustment is smooth and comfortable on the new units.
+The handle adjustment is was smooth and comfortable on the new units.
 However, after extended use both handles (especially the Beefer XL) felt like they were binding throughout the cycle of the lever.

 Each of the manufacturers provided grills for testing and openly communicated with us regarding the benefits of their products.

 The max temperature of 1500°F is an extremely hot temperature and we wondered if the grills could achieve these temperatures as advertised.

 With these grills having the ability to reach such high temperatures, figuring out how to accurately measure the devices became a challenge.
 Most quality digital probe thermometers max out at about 600°F with probes failing soon thereafter.

 Having burned through a few probes in our time, we reached out to ThermoWorks, the makers of high-quality precision temperature measuring and monitoring devices.
 We’ve used ThermoWorks products for years and have found their products consistently reliable and accurate, making them an indispensable part of my cooking process.

 ThermoWorks sells a product called ThermaData® 2-Ch.
 Type K Thermocouple Data Logger they thought would complement our testing.
 The ThermaData device logs data and allows us to test the infrared grills over a period of time and then analyze the data when things cool down.
 ThermaData’s range from -148 to 2501°F (-100 to 1372°C) gives us plenty of room to collect data.

 With two channels or the ability to collect temperature data with two different probes at the same time, the ThermaData was perfect for testing the grills’ grate temperatures.